-Beginning this year, Symposium will also recruit Symposium Fellows (SFs) to help lead student discussions during our summer programs.
-We are looking for college students who have a strong interest in teaching humanities and will commit to a rigorous training process (in the form of a series of faculty-led University Seminars on intercultural pedagogy) as well as a 10-day summer program in one of the locations listed above.
+Every year, Symposium recruits Symposium Fellows (SFs) to help lead student discussions during our summer programs.
+We are looking for college students who have a strong interest in teaching the humanities and will commit to a rigorous training process (in the form of three sessions of Columbia faculty-led University Seminars on intercultural pedagogy) as well as a 10-day summer program in one of the locations listed above.